YaoXinZhi/AnneSophie_PhD_CitationClassification/new_dataset/README.md

 Repository for the new dataset on scientific articles related to vectors.

-query_V1_plant-vector-insect --> first version of the query.
-The folder contains scripts for filtering the results that were very noisy. query_V2 --> current version of the query.
-The folder contains the scripts for the corpus construction.
+query_V1_plant-vector-insect --> first version of the query.<br>
+The folder contains scripts for filtering the results that were very noisy.<br>

+query_V2 --> current version of the query.<br> The folder contains the scripts for the corpus construction.

 I- Metadata extraction